isabella232/presence-calling-android/README.md

     sinchClient.getCallClient().addCallClientListener(new SinchCallClientListener());

-Next, make the pickup and hangup buttons functional:
+Next, make the pickup and hangup buttons functional in **MainActivity** onResume:

     //if there is an incoming call, answer it and stop listening for more incoming calls pickupButton.setOnClickListener(new View.OnClickListener() {